datalab-org/datalab/INSTALL.md

 1. Install the free MongoDB community edition (full instructions on the [MongoDB website](https://docs.mongodb.com/manual/installation/)).
     * For Mac users, MongoDB is available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
-    - You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database` (see further instructions [below](#deployment-with-docker).
+    - You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database` (see [deployment instructions](deploy.md).
     * If you wish to view the database directly, MongoDB has several GUIs, e.g. [MongoDB Compass](https://www.mongodb.com/products/compass) or [Studio 3T](https://robomongo.org/).
     - For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you run the `pydatalab` server).